curateteaching/digitalpedagogy/keywords/network.md

 * Source URL: https://docs.google.com/document/d/14-V6ZQgIQ3Mpq6QCPvvFr2y-45zdzxIh721yPSlHbyo/pub
 * Artifact Permissions:  bottom of document says Creative Commons
 * Copy of the Artifact: download the document
-* Creator and Affiliation: #rhizo15 MOOC participants (names listed in the document)
+* Creator and Affiliation: #rhizo15 MOOC participants: Maha Bali, Dave Cormier, Helen DeWaard, Barry Dyck, Ann Gagne, Dilrukshi Gamage, Kevin Hodgson, Rebecca J. Hogue, Sarah Honeychurch, Keesa V. Johnson, Scott Johnson, James Kerr, Daniel Lynds, Laura Pasquini, Sandra Sinfield, Lenandlar Singh, Wendy Taleo, Lee Skallerup Bessette, Sandra Rennie, Blair Vessey, Susan Watson, Wafa Nichols

 This is a crowdsourced document in which participants in a rhizomatic/connectivist open course (#rhizo15) worked together in the first week to create a recipe for open learning.
 It is created in an open Google document, where different participants entered the tips they feel would be helpful to someone new to the arena of open learning.
 Because participants could see each other’s tips, they could add to what already existed, add comments (viewable in the margins) and ask for clarification.
 The document is a good example of crowdsourcing knowledge in a network, and can be adapted for a variety of different learning contexts.